daronphang/programming-resources/architectures/data-systems/transactions/atomicity/distributed-commit.md

 Consequently, the protocol can easily fail when a process crashes, as other processes may be indefinitely waiting for a message from that process.
 For this reason, timeout mechanisms are used.

+Moreover, 2PC is chatty and intolerant of failures.

 ## 3PC

 A problem with the 2PC protocol is that when the coordinator has crashed, participants may not be able to reach a final decision.
 Consequently, participants may need to remain blocked until the coordinator recovers.